r12f/sonic-book/src/5-2-2-bgp-route-update-workflow.md

     /* Default handling is for ROUTE_TABLE (regular routes) */
     auto it = consumer.m_toSync.begin();
     while (it != consumer.m_toSync.end()) {
-        // Route updates are handled in bulk.
-        // Route bulk results will be stored in a map ((key, op) => RouteBulkContext) std::map<std::pair<std::string, std::string>, RouteBulkContext> toBulk;

         // Add or remove routes with a route bulker while (it != consumer.m_toSync.end())
         {